Welcome to KINASA! -Nagano-

 This area is said to have once been where Kijo-Momiji once lived, and even now the area names, such as Higashikyo, Nishikyo, Nijo, and Sanjo, that once reminded Momiji of her beloved Kyoto, remain today.
 Don’t forget to get a look at the shrines, ancient homes, and fields that remain in the hamlets.

-●Access to the start point (Ryokyo bunkan, Higashi-kyo)
+●Access to the starting point (Ryokyo bunkan, Higashikyo)

-By bus…Regional buses are available from Monday to Friday, excluding public holidays.
-Take the bus from Tabi-no-eki Kinasa bus stop (in front of Kinasa furusato museum) and get off at Higashikyo-guchi bus stop.
-If you are not confident with your leg strength or don’t have time, get off at the Kamo Jinja-mae bus stop and the bus will take you to the top of the hill.
-Click here for timetable.
+By bus…Local buses are available from Monday to Friday, excluding public holidays.
+Take the bus (Minami kinasa line) from the Tabi-no-eki Kinasa bus stop (in front of Kinasa Folk Museum) and get off at the Higashikyo-guchi bus stop.
+If you don’t have time or have some difficulty walking, get off at the Kamo Jinja-mae bus stop, and the bus will take you to the top of the hill.
+Click here for the timetable (Japanese only).

 • Higashikyo-guchi